wschildbach/docker-mDNS-auto/README.md

 ## Using with your services

-In your service compose file definition, add a label "mdns.publish=myhost.local" and restart your service/container.
-The daemon then publishes myhost.local using the local IP adress.
-If necessary, more than one comma-separated names can be given in the label.
+In your service compose file definition, add a label `mdns.publish=myhost.local` and restart your service/container (replace `myhost` with whatever DNS name you want to give your service).
+The daemon then publishes `myhost.local` through avahi, using the local interface adresses.

+More than one comma-separated names can be given in the label.

 When the container is stopped, the host is unpublished.
 Depending on the TTL, it may take some seconds to minutes until the change becomes effective.

+If you are using traefik, then more than one service can be hosted behind the same port.

+Obviously, you could also supply labels in the Dockerfile of your service, or on the command line, if that is more convenient.

 ### Example